A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Training and Evaluation Metrics

 \section{Training and Evaluation Metrics}

-\subsection{Case study}
+\subsection{Case Study}

 Our study employs two primary approaches to train machine learning models for predicting DAS levels: binary classification and multi-class classification, as shown in Table \ref{table:all_features} and Table \ref{table:sensor_important_features}.
-Both approaches leverage data from the DAS-21 questionnaire alongside potentially other features from the collected dataset.
+Both approaches leverage data from the DASS-21 questionnaire alongside potentially other features from the collected dataset.
 In addition, we consider three cases to investigate the models' performances: Using all collected features as shown in Table \ref{table:all_features}, using only features extracted from wearable devices, and using top-10 important features as illustrated in Table \ref{table:sensor_important_features}.

 For binary classification, this approach simplifies the prediction task by transforming the DAS levels into a binary classification problem.
-In particular, we utilize the information from the DAS-21 questionnaire as labels, focusing on the mental health state of the participants.
-We categorize participants into two classes based on their DAS-21 scores: \begin{itemize} \item Normal: This class comprises participants who score within the normal range for depression, anxiety, and stress according to established DAS-21 scoring guidelines. \item Abnormal: This class encompasses participants whose DAS-21 scores indicate potential symptoms of depression, anxiety, or stress. \end{itemize}
+In particular, we utilize the information from the DASS-21 questionnaire as labels, focusing on the mental health state of the participants.
+We categorize participants into two classes based on their DASS-21 scores: \begin{itemize} \item \textbf{Normal:} This class comprises participants who score within the normal range for depression, anxiety, and stress according to established DASS-21 scoring guidelines. \item \textbf{Abnormal:} This class encompasses participants whose DASS-21 scores indicate potential symptoms of depression, anxiety, or stress. \end{itemize}

-By converting the problem into a binary classification task, we can train models to distinguish between individuals with normal mental health states and those with potential mental health concerns based on their DAS-21 responses and potentially other features from the dataset.
+By converting the problem into a binary classification task, we can train models to distinguish between individuals with normal mental health states and those with potential mental health concerns based on their DASS-21 responses and potentially other features from the dataset.

 For multi-class classification, this approach aims for a more granular prediction by treating DAS levels as a multi-class classification problem.
-Instead of collapsing mental health states into two categories, we define multiple classes based on the established DAS-21 scoring ranges: Normal, stress, stress Anxiety, and stress anxiety depression.
+Instead of collapsing mental health states into two categories, we define multiple classes based on the established DASS-21 scoring ranges: Normal, stress, stress Anxiety, and stress anxiety depression.

+To provide a clearer overview of the dataset composition and the experimental setup used in this case study, we summarize the dataset structure and validation strategy in Table 23.
+In addition, the main hyperparameters used for the machine learning and deep learning models are reported in Table 24 to ensure experimental reproducibility.